 President Of TrainSmart, Inc.

-Finding, vetting, evaluating and hiring a learning and development company can be both stressful and arduous.
+Finding, vetting, evaluating, and hiring a training and development company can be both stressful and arduous.
 But, it doesn’t have to be.
-The key is having a formal process, knowing what questions to ask and understanding how to evaluate the vendor’s work.
+The key is having a formal process, knowing what questions to ask, and understanding how to evaluate the vendor’s work.

 Step One: Identifying Potential Vendors to Interview